Presentation

 We thrive thanks to our local, national and international collaborations: with other labs, universities, research institutions (CNES, ESO, ESA, ONERA, CEA-LETI), and companies (Lynred, Thales, Airbus).
 In addition to our research publications, we are keen to patent our inventions and to initiate startups (Alpao, RSS, FLI).
 IPAG benefits from funding from various agencies, notably the French National Research Agency (ANR) and from the Horizon 2020 program of the European Union.

 IPAG was created on January 1st, 2011 from the merger of two laboratories: LAOG (Laboratoire d’Astrophysique de Grenoble) and LPG (Laboratoire de Planétologie de Grenoble).
-Around 160 people work at IPAG, including 60 staff scientists and professors, 30 staff engineers, technicians, administrative personnel, and 70 contracted personnel, which include around 20 postdocs and 30 PhD students.
+Around 170 people work at IPAG, including 60 staff scientists and professors, 30 staff engineers, technicians, administrative personnel, and 80 contracted personnel, including around 20 postdocs and 40 PhD students.